DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 _TL Note:_ Chapter's title may need re-work `救いがたき人類を救うもの`

 Outside of black pyramid.
-He quickly shut his eyes on reflex from sunlight on west.
+He quickly shut his eyes on reflex from sunlight in the west.

 "...This is not dream, everything is real."

 Finding Sid's sword inside graveyard.
-Freeing Rinne from that place and then escaping from strange monster.
+Freeing Rinne from that place and then escaping from the strange monster.
 No one would believe such story.

 "Even I still feel like I'm half asleep."